 Daniele started bicycle racing at 8 years old and turned professional at age 24.
 He competed in the Junior category for various teams and secured several victories.
 His professional cycling career started with Alexia and after 3 years he participated in his first Giro d’Italia where his teammate Paolo Savoldelli won the tour.
 For the next 10 years, he rode with Lampre and was part of the team that participated in Michele Scarponi’s victory of the 2011 Giro d’Italia.

 He has always played a support role for Lampre and participated in five Giro d’Italia, five Tour de France, four La Vuelta a Espana, Tour of Flanders, Amstel Gold, Coppi e Bartali, and the Tour of Poland.
 In the 2004 Giro d’Italia, he won the Piaggio Trophy for the most miles cycled by any participant that year.
 Literally, he has cycled almost all over the world in most of the races of the World Tour.
-In 2013, he retired from Lampre as a rider and is a Director Sportive with with UAE Team Emirates.
+In 2013, he retired from Lampre as a rider and subsequently was a Director Sportive with with UAE Team Emirates.

 Daniele is married to Francesca and they have two children, Chiara and Alessandro.Close